/

 • When we ask for documents or information, provide it as soon as you can, by the deadline we have set for you.

 Lying on an immigration application – or intentionally leaving important information out – can not only cause that application to be denied but could also result in serious negative immigration consequences.
-For this reason, we ask potential clients to be truthful and to listen carefully to questions, so that we can avoid problems with the law.
+For this reason, we ask potential clients and clients to be truthful and to listen carefully to questions, so that we can avoid problems with the law.

 How can I check my Case Status at USCIS?

 USCIS says on its Processing Times website that the estimate they give is based on how long it took them to adjudicate 80% of the cases they received in the past six months.
-They also say what we all applicants should understand – “Each case is unique, and some cases may take longer than others.
+They also say what all applicants should understand – “Each case is unique, and some cases may take longer than others.
 Processing times should be used as a reference point, not an absolute measure of how long your case will take to complete.”

-How to check your case status: https://egov.uscis.gov/ You can also use the Receipt Number on your Receipt Notice to check the status of your case.
-It will give you a short summary of the last step the agency took – for example, that they sent your Receipt Notice, or that they sent you a Request for Evidence.
+For some applications (but not all), the Receipt Number on the Receipt Notice can be used to check the status of the case.
+The case status check may give a short summary of the last step the agency took in reviewing the application – for example, that they sent Receipt Notice, or that they sent a Request for Evidence.

 Useful USCIS links about checking processing times and case status: